Pioxscorpio/pioxscorpio/README.md

 ### Hi there 👋
-👯 I’m looking to collaborate on ...
+I’m looking to collaborate on some python project, please reach me out. 🐍
-🇻🇪